Classics at SF State is one of two universities in the state of California to offer a teaching credential subject matter certification in Latin.

 The Museum Studies program was created as an interdisciplinary program within the Department of Classics in 1991/92 and since 2002/03 has been an independent program within the College of Liberal and Creative Arts (formerly the College of Humanities).

-At present, SFSU is the only member of the CSU system to offer the MA degree in Classics and is one of only three that offers the undergraduate degree (along with CSU Long Beach and San Jose State University).
-The Department of Classics at SFSU is also only one of two universities in the state of California to offer a subject matter certification in Latin for those who are interested in obtaining a single subject teaching credential under the current standards of the California Commission of Teacher Credentialing.
-The SFSU Classics program has a long tradition of outreach and K-12 interaction and strives to improve upon its successes by engaging in curricular collaborations with other departments and programs, maintaining cross-listed courses with Jewish Studies, Sexuality Studies, Modern Greek Studies, History, Humanities, and Museum Studies.
+At present, SF State is the only member of the CSU system to offer the M.A. degree in Classics and is one of only three that offers the undergraduate degree (along with CSU Long Beach and San Jose State University).
+The Department of Classics at SF State is also only one of two universities in the state of California to offer a subject matter certification in Latin for those who are interested in obtaining a single subject teaching credential under the current standards of the California Commission of Teacher Credentialing.
+The SF State Classics program has a long tradition of outreach and K-12 interaction and strives to improve upon its successes by engaging in curricular collaborations with other departments and programs, maintaining cross-listed courses with Jewish Studies, Sexuality Studies, Modern Greek Studies, History, Humanities, and Museum Studies.